Chinelo Okparanta: Career

-“…a formidable force.”
-In her words, “She [Okparanta] doesn’t tell easy stories, she tells necessary, even earth-shifting ones—the initial reception of Under the Udala Trees is a good case of the impact of her work.
+"Chinelo Okparanta is formidable force.” [...]
+“She doesn’t tell easy stories, she tells necessary, even earth-shifting ones—the initial reception of Under the Udala Trees is a good case of the impact of her work.
 We know a writer is actually doing their job right when they make people lose their shit.
 They are also doing an even more important job when they make others possible.
 In choosing to tell humanizing stories that defied the literary trends and silence around African queer life, Chinelo became an important part of the reason why we are today in a position to celebrate the flourishing of writing that rightly holds African queerness to the sun.”